hsyhsw/de1-profile-restoration/README.md

 * Restore profiles from number of releases (auto-detected when you pick the installation directory)
 * Backup current profiles
 * Restore profiles from backup
+* Self-update profile library from the latest release

 Backups are stored in `_profile_backup` in the DE1 app installation directory.